Specialist

 Are mortgage rates going down

-The Bank of England has voted to hold the base rate at 4.00% on 18th September 2025.
-This choice is in line w...
+The Bank of England has voted to cut the base rate to 3.75% on 18th December 2025.
+This move is aimed at supporting economic stab...

 View More »